utelecon/utelecon.github.io/en/oc/index.md

 {% include procedures/en/utokyo_wifi.html part="important" %}
 </ul>

-## Other procedures to use the information systems
+## Other Procedures to Use the Information Systems

-Next, we will explain the procedures for checking and working with the various information systems in more detail, such as logging in to each system and accessing the pages dedicated to Todai accounts.
-Please make sure to complete the subsequent procedures before the start of classes so that you can take classes under perfect condition.
-If you have any problems during the procedure, please consult the **[support desk](/en/support/)**.
+Next, the procedures for performing more detailed checks and tasks on various information systems, such as logging in to each system and accessing UTokyo member-only pages, will be explained.
+Please ensure to complete the subsequent procedures before the beginning of the classes so that you are fully prepared.
+If you have any problems during the procedure, please consult the **[Technical Support Desk](/en/support/)**.

+Please check the “[東京大学でオンライン授業を受けるために（新入生向け） 手順動画集](movies) (Preparing for online classes at the University of Tokyo (for new students) Procedure Videos)” page (in Japanese) for videos explaining the procedures below in further detail.

 ### UTokyo Account
 {:#utokyo_account}